ubc-library-rc/gis-reference-mapping/content/hands-on3.md

 <img src="./images/native-land-territories-symbology_20250915.png" style="width:100%">

-Currently, they are all random colors.
+Currently, each territory has a random color.
 You can click each color square beside the province to individually change its color.
-We won't attempt this, however, as there are too many classifications.
+We won't attempt this, however, as there are too many features.
 Decreasing the layer's opacity (aka increasing its transparency) will allow the provinces or landforms to be seen beneath it.
 Try hiding the provinces for a moment.

 <img src="./images/native-land-territories-categorized-symbology_20250915.png" style="width:100%">